daniel-bytes/resume/README.md

 The TCP layer is the lowest layer of the server.
 It houses the TCP socket management and polling code.

 The `TcpServer` class is the entrypoint to the TCP layer; the `BlockingListen` method is called which takes a reference to a `TcpMessageListener` to handle incoming TCP data.
 Behind the scenes, `TcpServer` listens for connections using an instance of the `Poll` class, which wraps the standard Unix `poll` socket function.
 The `Poll` class manages the actual listen and accept socket wrapper classes lifetimes.
 When `Poll` accepts a socket, it buffers all incoming data and passes to the `TcpMessageListener` for processing, and then sends any return value back to the socket as a response (this means that request / response is currently built into the TCP layer itself, perhaps in the future this can be broken out to happen at the HTTP layer only).

+`Ssl` handles SSL connections via the OpenSSL library.
+The `Poll` class will create a `ListenSocket` for the configured HTTP port, and an `SslListenSocket` for the configured HTTPS port, if HTTPS is enabled (via environment variable configuration).
+The `ListenSocket#Accept` virtual function then creates the appropriate `AcceptSocket` or `SslAcceptSocket` for handling the correct type of connection.

 ### HTTP layer